clara-parabricks-workflows/Parabricks-WDL-Workflows/README.md

 ## Downloading the test data

-Download the entire dataset:
+Download the entire test dataset:

 `make`

-Download only the reference data:

-`make ref`

-Download only data for individual tools:
+Download only data for individual tests:

 `make fq2bam`